 You may take undergraduate summer courses at McGill for credit at your home university.
 Once you have selected the courses that you would like to take for university credit, you must obtain written permission from the Registrar or other responsible authority at your home university.
 This letter of permission should state the course(s) and number of credits which may be taken.
 The letter must accompany the registration documentation sent to McGill.

 To register for undergraduate summer courses, all Visiting University Students must submit the Registration Package, which includes the Registration Form, the Permanent Code Data form, and supporting legal documentation.

 For graduate courses, see the Registration Notes below.

 Instructions for completing the Registration Package

 All visiting university students must submit the Registration and the Permanent Code Data forms and provide supporting legal documentation.
-There is a $50 processing fee, payable online when you upload your Registration Package, or in person at Service Point on campus.
+There is a $50 non-refundable processing fee, payable online when you upload your Registration Package, or in person at Service Point on campus.

 Don't delay!
 Popular courses fill up quickly.
 Send your Registration Package as soon as possible.

 - Visiting students must include a letter of permission from their home university.

 - Provide, when applicable, proof of citizenship or Permanent Resident status, or official attestation of residency in Quebec.